lutnn/blink-mm/blink_mm/ae/readme.md

 bash blink_mm/ae/eval_latency/eval_pixel6_ort.sh
 ```

-Second, we evaluate LUT-NN models and the original models on Pixel6 with TVM:
+Second, we evaluate the latencies of LUT-NN models and the original models on Pixel6 with TVM:

 ```bash
 # Command in the tmux session: